tejaswid/wikitm/pages/misc/screen_capture_vlc.md

 10. You are ready to go!
 Move any occluding windows aside and click on stream to start recording.
 Use the usual control buttons to start and stop capture.

 ## Troubleshooting
-1. Errors related to codecs not being found: Try installing [https://www.codecguide.com/download_kl.htm](K-Lite codec pack).
+1. Errors related to codecs not being found: Try installing [K-Lite codec pack](https://www.codecguide.com/download_kl.htm).
 This usually comes with a lot of the common codecs and might solve the issue.

 {% include links.html %}